 - Now drag and drop this shortcut on your Desktop to the Start-up folder.

-In case you want to remove anything from start up folder, I will suggest you to rather disable it using the Task Manager.
-This way you have an option to re-enable it whenever you want, and you will never have to remember what was the program name.
+If you want to remove anything from the startup folder, I suggest you disable it instead of using Task Manager.
+That way, you have an option to re-enable it whenever you want, and you will never have to remember what was the program name.